 The federal regulations require the MPO to periodically review the effectiveness of the participation process and make revisions as necessary.
 The MPO reviewed the measures of effectiveness (MOEs) of its participation process against the adopted goals and objectives in the 2005 Public Involvement Plan update process.
 Since different participation strategies have been implemented in response to the specific goals and objectives, the MPO amended the original goals and objectives to reflect this change under the guidance of the Citizens Advisory Committee.
 The MOEs were updated in the 2007 Participation Plan development process and in the 2008 Participation Plan update process to reflect the latest changes.
-During the 2009 federal certification review, it is recommended that the MPO not only evaluate the effectiveness of public participation, but also document associated results and outcomes.
-In the 2015 update of the Participation Plan, the MPO revised the MOEs to facilitate a more quantitative documentation of outcomes.
+During the 2009 federal certification review, it is recommended that the MPO not only evaluate the effectiveness of public participation Plan, the MPO revised the MOEs to facilitate a more quantitative documentation of outcomes.
 Documentation on the new measures will be provided two years after the new measures begin to be implemented, given that new data must be collected.